aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 ## Step 2: Select a Chain

-Click on Aptos(MoveVM) in the list of chains.
+Click on the newly created icon in the left-hand side icon menu.
+Then, select Aptos (MoveVM) from the chain list.

 If you click the `Documentation` button, go to WELL DONE Docs, and if you find a problem or have any questions while using it, click the `Make an issue` button to go to the [Github Repository](https://github.com/welldonestudio/welldonestudio.github.io) and feel free to create an issue.